 Chrome tanning was developed towards the end of the nineteenth century and facilitates for mass production of chrome tanned leathers.
 This is due to the speed and efficiency of this method.
 Today, chrome tanned leather is by far the most used throughout the world.
 The leather is widely used in for example clothes, shoes and upholstery.

 The chrome tanning uses chemicals such as chromium salts.
 The chemicals can make the leather water-resistant and it can easily be dyed in different colors.
-It gets a protective surface that does not change much over time.
+It gets a protective surface that many times does not change much over time.

 Chrome tanning is a much faster process of tanning compared to vegetable tanning.
 A batch of chrome tanned leather could be completed in a single day while the vegetable tanned leather could take up to 60 days to be fulfilled.
 This is the main reason why chrome tanned leathers are much cheaper than vegetable tanned.
-As an end-product, the chrome leather gets a much more artificial feel to it than vegetable tanned leather would ever get.
+As an end-product, the chrome leather gets a more artificial feel to it than vegetable tanned leather would ever get.
+But there are also a lot of different variations of chrome tanned leathers and what makes them good or bad for various types of products.
+Chrome tanning can also make leather very soft and supple, and resistant – all features suitable for a lot of products.
+Since it is also a much more widely used tanning method, it often uses modern techniques that could also reduce environmental impact in different ways.

 Vegetable tanned leather

 Vegetable tanning is the most traditional and natural tanning method of them all.
 It has been around for centuries and has since then been perfected in every possible way.
-It is significantly better for the environment compared to chrome tanning.
 The leather can also be recycled and is biodegradable.